Idionectes: Discovery

 Sebastian Hess, a zoology student at the University of Cologne, had been studying microbes from the Sphagnum ponds of the Simmelried in Allensbach, Konstanz, Germany.
 The location has been recognised as a microbial biodiversity hotspot.
 In 2010, Hess collected unusual microbes which were unknown at the time.
 As he observed the water samples under a microscope, he saw green algae which appeared to contain additional cells inside their filaments.
 After few days he saw that the hidden cells came out of the algae and swim in the water, and then invade fresh algae.
 As an unknown amoeba, they nicknamed it UFO (for an "unidentified flagellate organism").

 Hess continued to study the UFOs during his postdoctoral research at Dalhousie University, Nova Scotia, Canada.
-With the help of his Dalhousie colleagues Laura Eme, Andrew J. Roger and Alastair G. B. Simpson, he was abled to genetically find out that the organism was a type of amoeba.
+With the help of his Dalhousie colleagues Laura Eme, Andrew J. Roger and Alastair G. B. Simpson, he was able to genetically find out that the organism was a type of amoeba.
 Specifically, the unusual cells were parasitoid amoeboflagellates that swim with peculiar motion, they rotate perpendicular to the direction of movement unlike other eukaryotic flagellates and looked like tiny flying saucers.
 In 2019, the team made the formal description in Nature Microbiology and gave the scientific name Idionectes vortex, meaning distinct or peculiar swimmer in vortex.